Menu

 Is HIPAA Compliance Necessary for Telemedicine?

+Yes.
 Health Insurance Portability and Accountability Act (HIPAA) is a United States Legislation related to the data privacy and security of medical information.
-The HIPPA is meant to minimize fraud and abuse in the healthcare industry by standardizing electronic records storage and processing.
+It minimizes fraud and abuse in the healthcare industry by standardizing electronic records storage and processing.
 It is recommended to always choose HIPAA-compliant telemedicine software to ensure the safety and privacy of secret medical history.

 • Johns Hopkins Medicine